BoosterTech/BoosterTech/README.md

-# Hello, name is Dariusz Podczasik! 👋
+# Hello, my name is Dariusz Podczasik! 👋
 I'm a passionate **Front-End Developer** based in Ireland.
 I enjoy creating dynamic and responsive web application.

 ## 🚀 About Me